m4xc4v413r4/anime-terminal/README.md

 This tool scrapes the site [gogoanime](https://gogoanime.vc).

-<h2 color=yellow>⚠️ Update: the error has been fixed and the script is working fine again. </h2>
+<h2 color=green>⚠️ Update: the error has been fixed and the script is working fine again. </h2>

 ## Dependencies